 Economic data also suggests that gold is poised to extend its gains.
 The metal has historically moved along with global debt, and the ever-expanding U.S. debt, which sits at $217 trillion as of Q1 2017, is just one example of unfunded spending and piled-up interest which could propel gold higher.

 It’s no secret that the Fed wants to unwind its $4.5 trillion balance sheet, aggravated by mass buying of bonds and mortgage-backed securities after the Great Recession.
 Holmes points to the large amount of risk involved, as five out of six balance-sheet reductions between 1921 and 2000 ended in a recession.

 The Fed could also complicate things with its rate hike cycles, as Incrementum research shows that only three hike cycles in the past 100 years didn’t end in a recession.
 There’s also the issue of negative yields, with trillions of dollars of global bonds guaranteed to lose money.
 Central bank efforts to spur consumer spending with negative yields resulted in people taking their money out of bonds and into gold.
 Germany, which became the world’s biggest gold investor by 2016, is a notable case of this.

 Holmes ends the note by pointing to holiday spending on gold coming primarily from India and China as highly supportive of gold prices.
-As is traditionally the case, gold investors should expect a strong start to the year as Chinese New Year approaches, followed by a massive surge in buying in late October and early November due to the Indian Diwali holiday, and a peak towards the end of the year during the Indian wedding season.donald trump, federal reserve, gold price, silver, us dollar
+As is traditionally the case, gold investors should expect a strong start to the year as Chinese New Year approaches, followed by a massive surge in buying in late October and early November due to the Indian Diwali holiday, and a peak towards the end of the year during the Indian wedding season.donald trump, Featured, federal reserve, gold price, silver, us dollar